Login Directly Into Windows Without Entering a Username or Password

 In windows 7 and Windows 8/8.1 and Windows 10 you can easily get rid of the login prompt window, go through the following steps to do it.

 Go to Start and type netplwiz in the Search or run box box and hit Enter.
 The User Accounts dialogue box will be displayed as shown in following screenshot.
+Select the user name that you wish to be the default account used on boot.

 Now uncheck Users must enter a username and password to use this computer option and press OK.
 You will have to enter your password on the screen there, but after pressing OK, that’s all you need to do, now you will never see the login window again when you are booting up the computer.